Est. 2026 · Indigenous-Led · Canada

 Civic Infrastructure Platform

 We don't consult.
 We don't advise.
 We build — and Indigenous Nations own what gets built.
-HOK is designing a replicable system that turns every community into a self-sustaining economic engine.
+House of Kanada is designing a replicable system that turns every community into a self-sustaining economic engine.

 Full site under construction — We're building something worth waiting for